Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 address generation tool.
 This makes the addresses compatible across Substrate-based chains as long as you convert the format.

 As of Runtime 28, the default [address format](learn-accounts.md##address-format) is the [`MultiAddress`](https://github.com/axia-tech/substrate/blob/master/primitives/runtime/src/multiaddress.rs) type.
-This `enum` is a multi-format address wrapper for on-chain accounts and allows us to describe AXIACoin's default address format to represent many different address types.
+This `enum` is a multi-format address wrapper for on-chain accounts and allows us to describe AXIA's default address format to represent many different address types.
 This includes 20 byte, 32 byte, and arbitrary raw byte variants.
 It also allows an enhancement to the original [`indices`](learn-accounts.md##indices) look up.

 > Many wallets allow you to convert between formats.
 Stand-alone tools exist as well, you can find
 > them in the [address coversion tools](#address-conversion-tools) section.